cdavidmaxey/cdavidmaxey.github.io/_posts/2017-06-01-Strategies-for-Students with-Attention-Difficulties.md

 tags:
 - Attention
 ---
 Students with attention difficulties may need special instructional practices, behavior management strategies, social-skills and problem-solving instruction, behavioral interventions, or classroom accommodations to be successful in school.
-Many of the instructional practices and behavior management strategies can have the added benefit of enhancing the learning of students who do not have problems with attention.
+Many of these instructional practices and behavior management strategies can have the added benefit of enhancing the learning of students who do not have problems with attention.
 <h3>Instructional Practices</h3>
 <h4>General Instructional Practices</h4>
 <h5>Lesson Introduction</h5>